RomanSavran/developers-app/src/pages/md-pages/19-12-2019-data-models-extension/index.md

 ### DOs
 - Make increments.
 You can add new subclasses under the current classes.
 You can also add new properties.
 - For classes, use pascal case naming convention.
 For example, PascalCase.
 - For properties, use camel case naming convention.
-For example, camelCase
+For example, camelCase.
 - Add missing annotations and refine existing ones.
 - Be logical and semantically consistent.